-- Portion sizes will not exceed the serving size of food served in the National School Lunch or School Breakfast Program and/or items will be packaged in single serving sizes. - A selection/variety of whole grains will be available on a daily basis. - A minimum of 1 fresh fruit and vegetable will be offered daily.
+- Portion sizes will not exceed the serving sizes in the National School Lunch or School Breakfast Program, or items will be packaged in single serving sizes. - A selection/variety of whole grains will be available on a daily basis. - A minimum of 1 fresh fruit and vegetable will be offered daily.
 A variety of fruits and vegetables will be offered from day to day. - A variety of items that provide 2 grams of fiber per serving will be available on a daily basis (at least 2 items). - Foods of Minimal Nutritional Value (USDA regulation 7CFR 210 and 220) will not be available anytime during the school day.

-In addition, the majority of items offered will:

-- Not contain added sugar as the first ingredient. - Provide minimal to no trans fatty acids.
+In addition, the majority of items offered will not contain added sugar as the first ingredient, or provide no trans fatty acids.